 - Take a break: Tell your child you need to take a break and step away from the situation for a moment.
 “Mom is upset right now, I need to cool down.”

 - Lay on the floor: When you’re locked in a power struggle, or about to blow , lying down can help reset your emotions and break the power imbalance between you and your child.

 - Do it different: Sip a glass of water, put some music on and dance with your children, step outside for some fresh air.
 These actions lift frustration temporarily.

 - Enlist help for hard times: Notice the times that are particularly hard or stressful with your children and find someone who can pitch in.A partner, friend or parent can help take the heat off.

 - Take care of you: Make small moments for daily self care.
 Try five minutes breathing or meditation, or a short nap.
 Combine with a weekly act, like a coffee with a friend, a walk, or a pamper.

 - Make a bigger self-care plan: Even 10 minutes a day of meditation, breathing, or exercise is a powerful way to shift your mindset and brings a deeper level of relaxation that leaves you less reactive.
 What could you do each week?

-Know that no matter what, you'll always be triggered by something!
-If you plan for such behaviors instead of hoping that they won't happen, you and your kids will be in a better position.
+Remember that no matter what, triggers will occur.
+If you plan for such behaviors instead of hoping that they won’t happen, you and your kids will be in a better position.
 Take some time and regularly answer the questions below to help you get ahead of your responses to triggering behavior.